jbdemonte/mongoose-elasticsearch-xp/README.md

   });
 });
 ```

+`update` parameter allows to update a partial document ([documentation](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html#api-update)).
+It is especially useful when dealing with not loaded properties (when setting `select = false` in schema properties).

 Note that indexing a model does not mean it will be persisted to
 mongodb.
 Use save for that.